 Richard Herring has enjoyed phenomenal success as a writer and performer and is an innovator in the world of podcasts.
-In 2017 and 2018 he will be touring his new show Oh Frig, I’m Fifty! which will also be released on DVD.
+In 2017 and 2018 he toured his new show Oh Frig, I’m Fifty! which was also released on DVD and online.

 Persistently placing in the Top 10 UK Comedy Podcast chart, Richard Herring’s Leicester Square Theatre Podcast sees him interview top comedians in front of a live audience and is then released online both as videos and podcasts for free.
 Previous guests include Stephen Fry, Ed Milliband, Simon Pegg, Armando Ianucci, Russell Brand, Stephen Merchant, Steve Coogan, Tim Minchin, David Mitchell, Eddie Izzard and Stewart Lee.
 The show regularly has up to 200,000 listeners per episode, won three Chortle Internet Comedy Awards and is the only non-BBC show to ever win a Sony Best Comedy Award.
 In 2017 Richard launched an Emergency Questions spin-off book based on the frequent conversation starter questions that he turns to mid-interview.
-Featuring 500 questions the book has been a huge success and led to a smartphone app and a sequel, Christmas Emergency Questions.
+Featuring 500 questions the book has been a huge success and led to a smartphone app and a sequel, Christmas Emergency Questions, before the concept was picked up and a new expanded edition was published by Little Brown in October 2018.

 Richard’s audio podcast and sketch show As It Occurs To Me won a Chortle Award and was Sony-nominated.
 Richard relaunched the show off the back of a phenomenally Kickstarter campaign in 2017.
 He put out both audio and video versions of each show.
-Richard Herring’s Meaning of Life was an independently produced web series performed in front of a live audience and broadcast via the internet for free and he is currently developing a ‘multiple universe’ sitcom entitled Everything Happens (For No Reason) with Channel 4 which filmed a taster in 2017 starring Noel Fielding, Jessica Knappett and Ben Bailey Smith.
-2017 also saw Richard write and star in a four-part comedy drama series for Radio 4, Relativity, which also starred Alison Steadman and Phil Davis.
+Richard Herring’s Meaning of Life was an independently produced web series performed in front of a live audience and broadcast via the internet for free and he is currently developing a ‘multiple universe’ sitcom entitled Everything Happens (For No Reason) with Channel 4 which filmed a taster starring Noel Fielding, Jessica Knappett and Ben Bailey Smith.
+2017 also saw Richard write and star in a four-part comedy drama series for Radio 4, Relativity, which also starred Alison Steadman and Phil Davis and was renewed for a new series which will air in 2019.

-Richard’s has appeared as a guest on shows including Alan Davies’ As Yet Untitled (Dave), Pointless – Celebrities (BBC One), Argumental (Dave), Set List (Sky Atlantic), Have I Got News For You (BBC One) and Never Mind the Buzzcocks (BBC2).
+Richard’s has appeared as a guest on shows including Alan Davies’ As Yet Untitled (Dave), Pointless – Celebrities (BBC One), House of Games (BBC2), Argumental (Dave), Set List (Sky Atlantic), Have I Got News For You (BBC One) and Never Mind the Buzzcocks (BBC2).
 He also wrote and performed two series of Richard Herring’s Objective for BBC Radio 4.

 Richard has written and appeared in a number of critically acclaimed plays that have been performed at the Edinburgh Festival, including Rasputin, Punk’s Not Dead, Excavating Rita and It’s Not the End of the World.
 His one-man Edinburgh shows include the critically-acclaimed What is Love Anyway?, We’re All Going to Die, Christ on a Bike and Hitler Moustache.
 Richard’s blog Warming Up has gained a cult following since he started it in November 2002 and he has written an entry for every single day since it began, making it what is believed to be the second longest consecutive daily blog in the world.